ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### REDIS\_TTL ( optional )

-This environment variable determines the lifespan of redis connections, which is set to one day by default.
+This environment variable determines the lifespan of redis connections,it is set to one day by default.

 ```bash
 REDIS_TTL=86400000 # 1 day in ms